-1.6 The second group of questions pertains to the cost and complexity of providing information to users of private company financial statements as follows:

-- k.
-Does application of the guidance often require assistance from outside resources at a significant cost? - I. Is significant complexity involved in determining the initial and/or ongoing accounting treatment? - m.
-Are there expected to be significant changes to information systems, debt covenant agreements, other contracts, internal controls, or processes as a result of applying the new guidance? - n.
+- 1.6 The second group of questions pertains to the cost and complexity of providing information to users of private company financial statements as follows: - j.
+Does application of the guidance often require assistance from outside resources at a significant cost? - k.
+Is significant complexity involved in determining the initial and/or ongoing accounting treatment? - I. Are there expected to be significant changes to information systems, debt covenant agreements, other contracts, internal controls, or processes as a result of applying the new guidance? - m.
 Is the accounting treatment challenging to audit, review, or compile?

-Other considerations
+Further considerations

-- 1.7 In evaluating the questions in paragraphs 1.5 and 1.6, the Board and the PCC should place more weight on the overall responses to questions relating to relevance to users (questions (a)-(j)).
-They generally should place a lesser, albeit significant, weight on the overall responses to questions relating to cost and complexity (questions (k)-(n)).
-No responses to questions (a)-(g) or yes responses to questions (h)-(n) would indicate that there may be a basis for the Board and the PCC to consider allowing differences in recognition or measurement guidance.
-The responses to those questions should guide the Board and the PCC in determining whether and when there should be practical expedients, exceptions, or modifications.
-As explained in paragraph 1.1, following their due process, the Board and the PCC would then work to identify and evaluate potential alternatives that best address their objective. - 1.8 The Board and the PCC should not provide exceptions or modifications for private companies when recognizing or measuring the type of information that typical users of private company financial statements commonly focus on.
-No exceptions or modifications should be considered unless input from users indicates that a difference or change is appropriate.
-In evaluating potential exceptions or modifications, the Board and the PCC should consider the cost of providing the information-both in terms of the cost incurred by the preparer and the efforts that users may spend to adjust financial statements by substituting an alternative accounting method that may produce a result that they consider more relevant. - 1.9 As the Board and the PCC evaluate potential exceptions or modifications, they also should consider the ability of users of private company financial statements to access management to obtain additional information beyond what is reported in financial statements.
-Management access should not be a dominant factor in deciding whether to permit an exception or modification.
+- 1.7 In evaluating the responses to questions in paragraphs 1.5 and 1.6, the Board and the PCC should place more weight on the overall responses to questions relating to relevance to users (questions (a)-(i)).
+They generally should place a lesser, albeit significant, weight on the overall responses to questions relating to cost and complexity (questions (j)-(m)).
+No responses to questions (a)-(f) or yes responses to questions (g)-(m) would indicate that there may be a basis for the Board and the PCC to consider allowing alternatives within recognition or measurement guidance.
+The responses to those questions should guide the Board and the PCC in determining whether and when there should be alternatives within recognition and measurement for use by private companies.
+As explained in paragraph 1.1, following their due process, the Board and the PCC would then work to identify and evaluate potential alternatives that best address their objective. - 1.8 The Board and the PCC should not provide alternatives for private companies when recognizing or measuring the type of information on which typical users of private company financial statements commonly focus.
+No alternatives within U.S. GAAP should be considered unless input from users indicates that a difference or change is appropriate.
+In evaluating potential alternatives for private companies within U.S. GAAP, the Board and the PCC should consider the cost of providing the information-both in terms of the cost incurred by the preparer and the efforts that users may spend to adjust financial statements by substituting an alternative accounting method that may produce a result that they consider more relevant. - 1.9 As the Board and the PCC evaluate potential alternatives for private companies within U.S. GAAP, they also should consider the ability of users of private company financial statements to access management to obtain additional information beyond what is reported in financial statements.
+Management access should not be a dominant factor in deciding whether to permit an alternative for private companies within U.S. GAAP.
 Rather, access to management should be viewed as a mitigating factor in evaluating cost-benefit considerations, including the risk that some users might find public company recognition or measurement guidance to be more relevant.
-If the Board and the PCC limit exceptions or modifications to those areas of U.S. GAAP that do not have broad or significant relevance to typical users of private company financial statements, relatively few users are expected to need to access management to obtain the information for which exceptions or modifications have been applied.
+If the Board and the PCC limit alternatives for private companies to those areas of U.S. GAAP that do not have broad or significant relevance to typical users of private company financial statements, relatively few users are expected to need to access management to obtain the information for which alternatives have been applied.